evatrium/capsule/README.md

 The features of this tool (collected from common patterns) reduce verbose boilerplate code and can be used to promote a common convention across your application.
-All for about ~7KB minified.
+All for about ~7KB minified + gzipped.

 #### Installation